Experience the magical health benefits of turmeric.

 Most research that discounts the benefits of Turmeric focuses on poor absorption and the fact that curcumin is readily broken down by the liver into “less active” metabolites.
 This has been an area of intense focus in drug development efforts, and what this research has shown is that curcumin is highly lipophilic.
 Therefore, combining curcumin with lipids (fats) greatly increases the absorption by way of the lymphatic system and bypasses the first metabolism of the liver.
 This allows curcumin to stay in the bloodstream much longer, giving it more time to influence the signaling pathways that give it such amazing properties.

 With Laird Superfood Creamer you get a healthy, daily dose of curcumin in a form that's delicious and easily absorbed.
-Just put two tablespoons in your morning cup of coffee and you'll get the most efficient form of curcumin available.
+Just put two teaspoons in your morning cup of coffee and you'll get the most efficient form of curcumin available.

 After studying numerous research reports on turmeric and curcumin a few common threads emerge: First and foremost both curcumin-free turmeric (CFT) and curcumin posses powerful biological activity that can be used to treat a broad range of medical conditions.
 Second, even in large doses turmeric appears to be very safe and well tolerated.
 Third, by ingesting turmeric with healthy oils the absorption and bioavailability of turmeric significantly increases.
 Some studies show a 7 to 8-fold increase in absorption.